-IST 225 INTERNET COMMUNICATIONS
+IST 225 INTERNET COMMUNICATIONS 3.0 Credits

 This course covers introductory topics and techniques associated with the internet and internet communications.
 Techniques on how to use and access various types of information as well as how to find resources and navigate the internet are included.
-(Prerequisites: MAT 100 or MAT 152, RDG 100)
+(Prerequisites: MAT 152, RDG 100)

-IST 226 INTERNET PROGRAMMING
+IST 226 INTERNET PROGRAMMING 3.0 Credits